wp-plugins/gurken-subscribe-to-comments/readme.txt

 subsequent comments.

 Features:
 *   All of the original Subscribe to Comments
 *   Registration with Double-Opt-In
 *   Multi-Language (English and German included)
 *   You can define an own css file for the manager interface
 *   Fixed many bugs that are still in the original plugin

+== Changelog ==

+= 1.7 =
+* This is only bug fix release, you don't have to update if you don't have any issues.
+* Fixed html syntax error (reported by Dieter Welzel, http://www.dieter-welzel.de/blog/)
+* Fixed a E_NOTICE message (reported by Joe Hoyle, http://wordpress.org/support/topic/368772)

 == Installation ==